marsolmos/jigsaw-toxic-comment-challenge/docs/project_report.rst

 Embedding-Based Models
 ----------------------

 To further improve the model, we experimented with embedding-based methods.
 We used pre-trained embeddings from Sentence Transformers, which have shown to be effective in various NLP tasks.
+Previous preprocessing steps were not included here, as they had limited impact on performance.

 We implemented the following embedding-based models: